louiseheaney/data1/README.md

-Here you will find my portfoio of SQL queries showcasing my ability to:
+My portfoio of SQL queries showcasing my ability to:

 - Perform data extraction, joining and aggregation tasks
 - Perform cleaning tasks to prepare data for analysis